-Parallel Optimistic Delaunay Mesh Refinement (PODM) [20,21] is a tightly-coupled parallel Delaunay mesh generation algorithm.
+PODM [16] is a tightly-coupled parallel Delaunay mesh generation algorithm.
 The sequential construction of the initial mesh in PODM only involves the triangulation of the bounding box, i.e., the sequential creation of six tetrahedra.
 Immediately after the construction of these tetrahedra, the parallel mesh refinement procedure starts.
 The sequential overhead of constructing the initial mesh is negligible compared to refining millions or even billions of elements in the subsequent parallel procedure.
-Each thread in

-PODM maintains its own Poor Element List (PEL) [21] which contains the elements that violate the quality or fidelity criteria [3] and have been assigned to this thread for processing.
-A global load balancing list is used to spread the work among threads, and therefore to reduce the idle time of each thread.
-When a thread runs out of work, it asks for work from another thread.
+Each thread in PODM maintains its own Poor Element List (PEL) [16] which contains the elements that violate the quality or fidelity criteria [3] and have been assigned to this thread for processing.
+A global load balancing list is used to spread the work among threads.
 Each thread has the flexibility to communicate with any other thread during the refinement.
-This approach works well on a medium number of cores and exhibits impressive scalability.
-It scales well up to a relatively high core count compared to other tightly-coupled parallel mesh generation algorithms [42].
-However, when core count is beyond a certain number, 128 on Blacklight for example, the communication overhead becomes the bottleneck that hinders the performance of PODM because it exerts too much pressure on the network routers.
-Its performance deteriorates for a core count beyond 144 because of the network congestion caused by the communication among a large number of cores.
+This approach works well on a medium number of cores.
+It scales well up to a relatively high core count compared to other tightly-coupled parallel mesh generation algorithms [38].
+However, due to the extensive remote memory accesses, its scalability for Distributed Shared Memory machines is limited from 128 to 256 cores depending on the utilization of the target machine from other users.